syncfusion-content/maui-docs/MAUI/DataForm/Editing.md

 #### Manual

-If the commit mode is Manual, the value should be committed manually by calling the [SfDataForm.Commit] method.
+If the commit mode is `Manual`, the value should be committed manually by calling the [SfDataForm.Commit] method.

 {% tabs %}
 {% highlight XAML %}